What is personal property insurance?

 Many items that would require a scheduled property endorsement on the HO-3 are automatically included in the HO-5.
 For example, replacement cost on home and contents insurance.
 This coverage is more expensive than HO-3 coverage but is the best choice if you have a lot of high-value personal property.

-Unlike home insurance, personal property coverage on a condo policy is not a percentage of the dwelling limit, so you do need to calculate the amount you need.
+Unlike home insurance, personal property coverage on a condo policy is not a percentage of the dwelling limit, so you need to calculate a coverage amount.
 Unless you choose to add replacement cost coverage, condo insurance covers contents for actual cash value with depreciation.

 Your H0-6 policy covers loss or damage to your possessions up to the limit you purchase.
 It also covers personal liability and medical payments.
 If necessary, you can buy special coverage (a rider) for certain valuables, such as jewelry.
 This insurance typically covers loss of use after a fire or storm makes your unit uninhabitable.